sap-tutorials/sap-build-apps/tutorials/codejam-events-process-0-prerequisites/codejam-events-process-0-prerequisites.md

 <!-- description --> Get ready for your event-based processes CodeJam now!

 ## Prerequisites
+- **IMPORTANT:** You must be attending a live CodeJam to perform these tutorial.
 - Do this before you come to CodeJam ⏱️
 - Bring your laptop 💻
 - Bring your device 📱